AmirTheFree/pylocalhost/index.md

 ## Description

 This is a web-based file explorer and its root path is your `~/Pylocalhost` directory.
 It is useful for serving HTML files,Ajax,PHP and every thing that needs a webserver.Its file explorer has a sweet GUI.Its simple and lightweight!
-Enjoy! :heavy_check_mark:
+Enjoy!

 ![home](https://raw.githubusercontent.com/mwxgaf/pylocalhost/gh-pages/home.png)
 ![editor](https://raw.githubusercontent.com/mwxgaf/pylocalhost/gh-pages/editor.png)